vivarium-collective/vivarium-core/doc/guides/processes.rst

 ------------

-The ``next_update`` method MUST accept the model state as a dictionary of the same form as the :ref:`default state dictionary
+The ``next_update`` method MUST accept the model state as a dictionary of the same form as the :ref:`ports schema dictionary
 <constructor-ports-schema>`, but with the dictionary of schema keys
 replaced with the current (i.e. pre-update) value of the variable.